The Seven Habits of Highly Effective People

 - This 7 Habits summary is just a brief overview - the full work is fascinating, comprehensive, and thoroughly uplifting.
 Read the book, or listen to the full audio series, which is particularly impressive because it features Covey speaking to an audience.

-In his more recent book 'The 8th Habit', Stephen Covey introduced (logically) an the eighth habit, which deals with personal fulfilment and helping others to achieve fulfilment too, which aligns helpfully with Maslow's notions of 'Self-Actualization' and 'Transcendence' in the Hierarchy of Needs model and also with the later life-stages in Erikson's Psychosocial Life-Stage Theory.
+In his more recent book 'The 8th Habit', Stephen Covey introduced (logically) the eighth habit, which deals with personal fulfilment and helping others to achieve fulfilment too, which aligns helpfully with Maslow's notions of 'Self-Actualization' and 'Transcendence' in the Hierarchy of Needs model and also with the later life-stages in Erikson's Psychosocial Life-Stage Theory.

 - The 8th Habit book also focuses on leadership, another distinct aspect of fulfilment through helping others. k.